 Many personal injury law firms, in particular smaller firms, tend to not litigate many cases.
 This can be directly related to a lack of manpower, a lack of finances, or a lack of experience.
 A very successful lawyer once told me that lawyers don’t try cases because they are either scared (lack of experience) or lazy, and I think there is a lot of truth to that.
 Although the vast majority of personal injury cases are resolved without a lawsuit, you are much better served if your law firm not only has the skill set needed to litigate your case but also has the reputation of being a firm that is willing to sue.
 In my opinion, it is hard to gain this reputation if you are a small firm that only files a couple of lawsuits per year.

 Tip #3: Location of your lawyer

-Although Zanes Law only has offices in Tucson and Phoenix, Arizona, we actually represent clients who have been injured in accidents around the United States as well as Mexico.
+Although Zanes Law only has offices in Tucson and Phoenix, Arizona, and Seattle, Washington, we actually represent clients who have been injured in accidents around the United States as well as Mexico.
 So how is this possible?
 It generally happens in one of three ways.
 First, we are hired by clients who live in Arizona, but were involved in a car accident in another state.
 Second, we represent clients who live in another state but were injured in a car accident while in Arizona.
 Third, we represent clients who were injured in a car accident in Mexico, typically on a products liability claim, but there are some circumstances where we are able to make a claim against an insurance company.
 The above are all examples of different circumstances where the lawyer that you choose may be down the street, but could also be across the country.
 It is simply up to you to choose what works best for you, but with today’s technology location should not be an obstacle to representing a client well.